iforce2d/scriptpnp/README.md

 ## Real-time Linux on Raspberry Pi

 In order to be useful as a motion controller, the Raspberry Pi must be running a real-time version of Linux.
-The easiest way to get this is via a LinuxCNC image.
-You can also also build your own real-time kernel for the standard RaspiOS as [explained here for Pi5](realtime/rpi5rt.txt) (not as hard as it sounds).
+The easiest way to get this is via a [LinuxCNC image](https://forum.linuxcnc.org/9-installing-linuxcnc/55192-linuxcnc-the-raspberry-pi-4-5-official-images-only), although this has not been tested.
+You can also also build your own real-time kernel for the standard RaspiOS as [explained here for Pi5](realtime/rpi5rt.txt).
+This is not as difficult as it sounds, and is likely to be more reliable.

+## Initial setup

+See info on building the server and client in the 'pnpServer' and 'pnpClient' folders.

+Most of the fundamental machine settings are in the [Server] panel (found under 'Setup' in the main menu).
+Settings in this panel are stored on the server, so they will be the same regardless of connecting from different clients.

+## Cameras

+Webcams must be UVC compliant, which is typical of most cameras.
+To open camera views, first use the [USB cameras] panel (found under 'Setup' in the main menu) to enumerate and list them.

+## Script editing

+You can open [script editor] views (found under 'Editors' in the main menu) to edit and execute scripts.
+Opening multiple editor views is possible, with each view showing the same content - this may be useful for looking at two files side by side.

+## Database tables

+To view database tables, first open the [DB tables] panel (found under 'DB' in the main menu).
+This panel shows a list of tables which can be shown by clicking their checkbox.
+Options to modify the list, and to duplicate or delete tables can also be found under 'DB' in the main menu.

 <br/><br/><br/><br/><br/><br/><br/>This page is a work in progress, stuff below is my notes, plz ignore<br/><br/><br/>